Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • direct filling.

-The next stage of work involves cleaning the base from the top layer of soil.
-First you need to get rid of any debris that is on the floor.
-Gradually remove the entire top of the soil.
+The next stage of work involves clearing the base from the top layer of soil.
+First you need to get rid of any debris on the floor.
+Gradually remove all of the top soil.
 The concrete floor on the ground has the appearance of a structure, up to 35 cm thick.
-Therefore, the soil that is removed from the surface must be of exactly this thickness.
+Therefore, the soil that is removed from the surface must be exactly this thickness.

-With the help of special equipment, such as a vibrating plate, the surface is compacted.
-In its absence, it is enough to use wooden log, with handles previously nailed to it.
+Using special equipment, such as a vibrating plate, the surface is compacted.
+If it is not available, it is enough to use wooden log, with handles previously nailed to it.
 The resulting base should be even and dense.
-While walking, no marks should be left on it.
+There should be no marks left on it while walking.

-With a lower location of the soil in relation to the doorway, only its upper part is removed, the surface is well compacted, and then covered with sand.
+If the soil is located lower than the doorway, only the upper part is removed, the surface is compacted well, and then covered with sand.

-Further work is carried out on the installation of gravel and gravel.
-After compaction of the base layer, backfilling with gravel is carried out, the thickness of this layer is about 10 cm.
-Tip: After backfilling, the surface is watered with water and compacted again.
+Next, work is carried out on the installation of gravel and crushed stone.
+After compacting the base layer, gravel is backfilled; the thickness of this layer is about 10 cm.
+Tip: After filling, the surface is watered and compacted again.
 To simplify control over the evenness of the surface, it is necessary to drive pegs into the ground, set in relation to the level.

-After the gravel layer is leveled with sand.
+After the gravel layer, leveling is done with sand.
 The layer should have the same thickness, about 10 cm.
 In order to control the evenness of the surface, use the same pegs.
-For the arrangement of this layer, it is recommended to use ravine sand, which has various impurities.
+To construct this layer, it is recommended to use ravine sand, which has various impurities.

-On the sand, crushed stone is laid, with a fraction of 4x5 cm.
-Then it is compacted, and the surface is sprinkled with sand, leveled and compacted.
-Lay the gravel in such a way as to avoid the appearance of its protruding edges on the surface.
+Crushed stone is laid on the sand, with a fraction of 4x5 cm.
+Next, it is compacted, and the surface is sprinkled with sand, leveled and compacted.
+Lay the crushed stone in such a way as to avoid the appearance of protruding edges on the surface.

-Please note that each of the layers laid on the floor must be previously checked for horizontality.
-Therefore, in the process of work, use the building level.
+Please note that each of the layers laid on the floor must first be checked for horizontalness.
+Therefore, during the work, use a building level.

-Thermal and waterproofing of the concrete floor on the ground
+Thermal and waterproofing of concrete floors on the ground

 To create a waterproofing layer, it is enough to apply polyethylene film or membranes.
-The waterproofing material should be rolled out around the entire perimeter of the floor, try to bring its extreme sections a few centimeters beyond the zero designations.
-The sheets are overlapped and fixed to the surface with adhesive tape.
+The waterproofing material should be rolled out along the entire perimeter of the floor; try to extend its outermost sections a few centimeters beyond the zero markings.
+The sheets are overlapped and fixed to the surface with tape.

-In order to improve the thermal insulation of the floor and prevent freezing of the soil, it is recommended to treat the floor with mineral wool.
+In order to improve the thermal insulation of the floor and prevent the ground from freezing, it is recommended to treat the floor with mineral wool.

-Features of the reinforcement of the concrete floor on the ground
+Features of reinforcing a concrete floor on the ground

-In order for concrete to acquire the desired strength, it must be reinforced.
+In order for concrete to acquire the required strength, it must be reinforced.
 To perform this process, it is recommended to use a metal or plastic mesh, reinforcement bars or reinforcing wire.

 To install the reinforcing frame, special stands should be equipped, the height of which is about 2.5 cm.
 Thus, they will be located directly on the concrete floor.

-Please note that the use of a plastic mesh involves stretching it on previously clogged pegs.
-When using wire, welding and the skill of working with it will be required to make a reinforcing frame.
+Please note that using a plastic mesh involves stretching it over previously hammered pegs.
+When using wire, the manufacture of a reinforcing frame will require welding and skill in working with it.

 To fix the guides, use thick cement, clay or sand mortar.
-A formwork is installed between the guides, which is the former of cards poured with concrete mortar.
-As a formwork, it is recommended to use plywood with moisture-resistant characteristics or wooden boards.
+Formwork is installed between the guides, which forms cards filled with concrete mortar.
+It is recommended to use moisture-resistant plywood or wooden boards as formwork.

-Please note that the guides and formwork are brought out to zero and aligned in relation to the horizontal surface.
-Thus, it will be possible to obtain a base that is distinguished by evenness.
-Before installing the guides and formwork, they should be treated with a special oil, which will facilitate the process of pulling them out of the concrete mixture.
+Please note that the guides and formwork are brought to zero and aligned with the horizontal surface.
+In this way, it will be possible to obtain a base that is even.
+Before installing the guides and formwork, they should be treated with a special oil, which will facilitate the procedure of pulling them out of the concrete mixture.

-Technology of pouring concrete floor on the ground
+Technology of pouring a concrete floor on the ground

 Filling is carried out once or maximum twice.
-Thus, it will turn out to build a homogeneous and powerful structure.
-In order for the concrete floor on the ground to serve its owners with their own hands for a long time, it is best to order a special concrete mortar from the factory.
-Its strength and quality is much higher than that of a home-cooked composition.
+Thus, it will be possible to build a homogeneous and powerful structure.
+In order for the concrete floor on the ground to serve its owners with their own hands for a long time, it is best to order a special concrete solution from the factory.
+Its strength and quality are much higher than those prepared at home.

-For self-production of the solution, you will need a concrete mixer, cement of a grade of at least 400, river sand and aggregate in the form of crushed stone.
+To make your own solution, you will need a concrete mixer, cement grade of at least 400, river sand and filler in the form of crushed stone.

-In order to prepare a concrete mortar, one part of cement, two parts of sand and four parts of filler should be mixed, while, based on the total amount of ingredients, half of the water will be required.
+In order to prepare a concrete solution, you should mix one part of cement, two parts of sand and four parts of filler, and, based on the total amount of ingredients, half of the part of water will be required.

-All ingredients are mixed in a concrete mixer, make sure that all ingredients are well mixed with each other.
-Start pouring the floor from the area opposite to the entrance to the room.
-Pour three, four cards at a time, and then use a shovel to level the composition over the entire surface.
+All ingredients are mixed in a concrete mixer, make sure that all ingredients are mixed well together.
+Start pouring the floor from an area opposite to the entrance to the room.
+Fill three or four cards at once, and then use a shovel to level the composition over the entire surface.

-After most of the cards are filled, it is necessary to carry out a rough leveling of the surface.
-For these purposes, you will need a rule, two meters wide, which is stretched across the floor with smooth movements.
-It is the rule that will help get rid of excess concrete that falls into empty cards.
-After leveling, the formwork should be removed and the remaining sections filled with mortar.
+After most of the cards are filled, it is necessary to perform a rough leveling of the surface.
+For these purposes, you will need a rule two meters wide, which stretches smoothly across the floor.
+This rule will help get rid of excess concrete that ends up in empty cards.
+After leveling, remove the formwork and fill the remaining areas with mortar.

 After leveling the entire floor area, cover the floor with polyethylene film and leave for a month.
-Please note that after a few days, the surface is constantly wetted with water, in order to avoid drying out of the concrete, the formation of cracks and looseness of the base.
+Please note that after several days, the surface is constantly moistened with water to avoid drying out of the concrete, the formation of cracks and looseness of the base.

-The final stage involves the treatment of the floor with self-leveling mixtures, which equip the screed.
-It is the mixture that will help to make the base perfectly even and eliminate minor surface irregularities.
+The final stage involves treating the floor using mixtures on a self-leveling basis, which are used to equip the screed.
+It is the mixture that will help make the base perfectly smooth and eliminate minor surface irregularities.

-Work also begins from the corner opposite the door, it is recommended to use a shovel to apply the mortar, and a rule to level the base.
+Work also begins from the corner opposite the door; it is recommended to use a shovel to apply the solution, and a rule to level the base.

-The floor is defended for 72 hours.
-Next, the floor is ready for laying floor finishing materials.
-It is this type of concrete floors on the ground in a private house that will allow you to get a solid and durable foundation.
+The floor is left to settle for 72 hours.
+Next, the floor is ready for laying finishing materials for flooring.
+It is this type of concrete floors on the ground in a private house that will provide a strong and durable foundation.

 Concrete floors on the ground video:

-Despite their high strength, concrete screeds may need additional reinforcement.
-This is relevant in conditions of high mechanical loads, when pouring unrelated structures, in case of shrinkage and deformation of concrete.
+Despite their high strength, concrete screeds may require additional reinforcement.
+This is relevant in conditions of high mechanical loads, when pouring unconnected structures, in case of shrinkage and deformation of concrete.

-Reinforcing concrete floors are not always implemented.
-But, reinforced structures win in terms of operational and technical specifications.
+Work on reinforcing a concrete floor is not always carried out.
+But reinforced structures benefit in terms of operational and technical specifications.
 Steel protects the screed from cracking that occurs during the maturation of concrete due to natural shrinkage.

-The device of a reinforced concrete floor is reasonable in order to protect the structure from mechanical pressure, vibration loads.
+The construction of a reinforced concrete floor is reasonable in order to protect the structure from mechanical pressure and vibration loads.
 In general, we can talk about long-term operation.

-• if the project will lay a floating screed.
-This issue is especially relevant in the presence of loose substrates, in the presence of a large number layers (steam, hydro, thermal insulation);
+• if the project includes a floating screed.
+This issue is especially relevant in the presence of loose substrates, in the presence large quantity layers (steam, hydro, thermal insulation);

-• if the floor is laid on the ground, which is due characteristic features soils (heaving, etc.), especially in the presence of heat-insulating layers based on expanded clay;
+• if the floor is laid on the ground, which is due characteristic features soils (heaving, etc.), especially in the presence of expanded clay-based thermal insulation layers;

-• topical building codes and the rules dictate mandatory reinforcement in underfloor heating systems.
-Without reinforcement, such structures are more susceptible to deformation, due to constant temperature changes;
+• current building codes and the rules dictate mandatory reinforcement in underfloor heating systems.
+Without reinforcement, such structures are more susceptible to deformation, which is due to constant temperature changes;

-• concrete flooring is always reinforced in industry, especially in areas with high traffic and under heavy equipment.
+• concrete floors are always reinforced in industry, especially in areas with high traffic loads and under heavy equipment.

-Reinforcement is a mandatory stage of work with a concrete layer height of more than 50 mm
+Reinforcement is a mandatory stage of work when the height of the concrete layer is over 50 mm

 Materials used

-When pouring concrete screeds, only those reinforcing materials are used that are approved for use by the current rules and regulations.
+When pouring concrete screeds, only those reinforcing materials are used that are permitted for use by current standards and regulations.

 This group includes:

-Certainly the most durable structures created on the basis metal fittings.
-They are successfully used in industrial premises, garages, warehouses, open street areas.
-The solution is suitable for the installation of screeds on the ground.
+Certainly the most durable structures are created based on metal fittings.
+They are successfully used in industrial premises, garages, warehouses, and open street areas.
+The solution is suitable for installing screeds on the ground.

-Fiberglass and polymers are optimally matched to the requirements of underfloor heating screeds.
-They are not suitable for the construction of structures on the ground.
-Such materials are light, do not give an additional load on the overlap, but do not work well for breaking.
-It can be said that this perfect solution for places with small loads.
+Fiberglass and polymers optimally meet the requirements of screeds for heated floors.
+They are not suitable for building structures on the ground.
+Such materials are lightweight, do not put additional load on the floor, but do not have good tensile strength.
+You could say that this is perfect solution for places with light loads.

-Volumetric strengthening with fiberglass provides protection against shrinkage deformations, blocks the formation of microcracks.
+Volumetric strengthening with fiber fiber provides protection against shrinkage deformations and blocks the formation of microcracks.
 The material is introduced into the concrete formulation, but is not suitable for working on soils (or is used in combination with traditional reinforcement).

 In addition, fibrous varieties do not provide protection against bending and tensile stresses.

-For concrete floor structures, which will have high and ultra-high loads, it is better to choose metal reinforcement.
-The diameter of the bar is determined depending on the operating conditions and loads.
-In practice, this is 6-12 mm.
+For concrete floor structures that will bear high and ultra-high loads, it is better to choose metal reinforcement.
+The diameter of the rod is determined depending on operating conditions and loads.
+In practice this is 6-12 mm.
 The most common cell size is 10*10, 20*20 mm.

-The reinforcing mesh can be connected into a single system with a knitting wire or by welding.
-Both options work successfully in screeds on the ground.
-The current standards allow the installation of the grid in two layers.
-The cost of reinforcement depends on the mesh size, material consumption, and bar diameter.
+The reinforcing mesh can be connected into a single system using knitting wire or by welding.
+Both options work successfully in ground screeds.
+Current standards allow the installation of mesh in two layers.
+The cost of reinforcement depends on the mesh size, material consumption, and rod diameter.

-Finished wire mesh is available in sheets and rolls.
-The basis is a wire of class VR-1 and d 2-6 mm.
-The material is suitable for the device of rough screeds in conditions of moderate loads.
-Cell dimensions can vary within 50*50 - 200*200 mm.
+Ready-made wire mesh is available in sheets and rolls.
+The base is wire of class VR-1 and d 2-6 mm.
+The material is suitable for constructing rough screeds under moderate load conditions.
+Cell sizes can vary between 50*50 – 200*200 mm.

 Principles of working with metal reinforcing mesh:

-• the base is cleaned of delamination, dirt, dust;
+• the base is cleaned of peeling, dirt, dust;

-• the detected cracks need to be expanded, dedusted, treated with soil and repaired with a repair mortar;
+• discovered cracks must be expanded, dust-free, treated with primer and sealed with repair mortar;

 • the base is primed in 2-3 working approaches;

-• hydro and sound insulation flooring is carried out with gluing of overlaps and access to the walls;
+• hydro- and soundproofing flooring is carried out with gluing of overlaps and going onto the walls;

-• the reinforcing mesh is laid on stands so that the material is in the concrete body, observing an overlap of one cell;
+• the reinforcing mesh is laid on supports so that the material is in the body of the concrete, observing an overlap of one cell;

-• a solution is laid out between the beacons, alignment is carried out using the rule;
+• a solution is laid out between the beacons, and alignment is carried out using the rule;

-• when the concrete has set, the guides are dismantled, the resulting voids are filled with mortar.
+• When the concrete has set, the guides are dismantled and the resulting voids are filled with mortar.

 The screed is protected by a covering material and is protected for 5-7 days

-If the concrete structure is arranged on the floor slabs and too high loads are not expected, it makes sense to turn to plastic reinforcing meshes.
-This is the optimal solution for strengthening screeds up to 80 mm thick, including when implementing self-leveling systems and underfloor heating.
+If the concrete structure is installed on floor slabs and too high loads are not expected, it makes sense to turn to plastic reinforcing mesh.
+This is the optimal solution for strengthening screeds up to 80 mm thick, including when implementing self-leveling systems and heated floors.

-The advantages of such materials are much lower mass compared to steel, high elasticity.
-Plastic is able to stretch, which works to preserve the integrity of the structure under the action of shrinkage processes.
+The advantages of such materials are much lower weight compared to steel and high elasticity.
+Plastic is capable of stretching, which helps maintain the integrity of the structure during shrinkage processes.

-The material is sold in rolls, at an affordable cost (from 120 r / sq.m.).
+The material is sold in rolls at an affordable price (from 120 rubles/sq.m.).
 You can count on convenient transportation, installation, cutting.
-Plastic is not subject to corrosion, resistant to aggressive environments.
+Plastic is not subject to corrosion and is resistant to aggressive environments.
 The reinforcement technology is identical to the previous one.

 Features of the use of fiberglass materials

-Only fiberglass that has been treated with special impregnation works with concrete.
+Only fiberglass that has been treated with a special impregnation works with concrete.
 This prevents the destruction of the material in an alkaline environment, which is typical for cement mortars.
-The most common reinforcing meshes are woven on the basis of aluminoborosilicate glass.
+The most common reinforcing meshes are woven on the basis of aluminoborsilicate glass.

-If we talk about the benefits, they are identical to their polypropylene counterparts.
-The scope of application is the same as plastic nets.
-Fiberglass is an easy to transport, lightweight, elastic material, but it does not withstand high temperatures (200 degrees limit) and is unsuitable for areas with an increased risk of fire.
+If we talk about the advantages, they are identical to their polypropylene counterparts.
+The scope of application is the same as that of plastic mesh.
+Fiberglass is an easy to transport, lightweight, elastic material, but it does not withstand high temperatures (maximum 200 degrees) and is unsuitable for areas with an increased risk of fire.

 The basis of such amplification is a mixture fibrous materials.
 It can be polypropylene, metal, basalt, fiberglass.
 The material is introduced into the concrete formulation during the preparation of the solution.
-After the screed has gained strength, a monolithic coating is formed, which is minimally prone to cracking.
+After the screed gains strength, a monolithic coating is formed that is minimally susceptible to cracking.

 The choice of material type is based on the purpose of the screed.
-So, for lightweight structures, polypropylene and fiberglass are required.
+Thus, lightweight structures require polypropylene and fiberglass.
 For higher loads, it makes sense to pay attention to metal varieties.
-If the structure will be operated in difficult conditions or on outdoors, apply basalt fiber.
+If the structure will be used in difficult conditions or on outdoors, basalt fiber is used.

-When mixing the solution, the fiber is filled up at the stage of mixing the dry components, after which mixing with water is carried out.
+When mixing the solution, the fiber is poured at the stage of mixing the dry components, after which mixing with water is carried out.
 The composition is laid out on the base and aligned along the guides.
-Volumetric reinforcement is easily combined with traditional.
+Volumetric reinforcement is easily combined with traditional reinforcement.

-The device of the concrete floor is implemented using the following technological operations:
+The construction of a concrete floor is realized using the following technological operations:

-• pouring a reinforced concrete slab of the appropriate thickness, or compacting the soil, installing a sand and gravel cushion;
+• pouring a reinforced concrete slab of appropriate thickness, or compacting the soil, installing a sand-crushed stone cushion;

 • reinforcement in one layer;

 • pouring concrete along guides, class not lower than B22.5.
-Guides are arranged using an optical level.
-Alignment is realized by an aluminum rule (5-7 m).
-Without guides, they work on liquid beacons using a vibrating screed.
-The sealing of the screed is realized by deep vibrators;
+The guides are arranged using an optical level.
+Leveling is carried out using an aluminum rule (5-7 m).
+Without guides they work on liquid beacons using a vibrating screed.
+The screed is compacted using deep vibrators;

-• grouting is carried out by concrete trowels when the base gains strength and can withstand the weight of a person and equipment.
-During the operation, the film formed as a result of the hardening of the solution is removed.
-Work is carried out 3-6 hours after laying the solution at t not lower than +20 degrees;
+• Grouting is carried out using concrete troweling machines when the base gains strength and can withstand the weight of a person and equipment.
+During the operation, the film formed as a result of hardening of the solution is removed.
+Work is carried out 3-6 hours after laying the solution at a temperature not lower than +20 degrees;

-• the second grouting and smoothing with the blades of the trowel to a mirror finish;
+• second grouting and smoothing with the blades of a trowel to a mirror shine;

 • filling the seams with sealing profile materials.

-It is necessary to cut expansion, temperature-shrinkage seams with a cutter to a depth of 1/3 of the thickness of the structure
+It is necessary to cut expansion and temperature-shrinkage seams with a cutter to a depth of 1/3 of the thickness of the structure

 Detailed list of works

-The compacted soil base is filled with sand.
+Sand is poured over the compacted soil base.
 The average layer thickness is 200 mm.
-Layer-by-layer compaction with vibrating plates is carried out.
+Layer-by-layer compaction is carried out using vibrating plates.
 The sand must be compacted in accordance with the design marks, which is controlled by a level.
-Another technology involves the construction of reinforced concrete slabs.
+Another technology involves the installation of reinforced concrete slabs.

 Installation of formwork, guides

-Concrete floor is being laid separate sections- cards.
+The concrete floor is laid separate sections- cards.
 These are rectangular zones of the required size.
-The actual fill map options depend on total area surfaces and the possibility of laying mortar in one work shift.
+Actual fill map parameters depend on total area surfaces and the possibility of laying mortar in one shift.

-Along the perimeter of the cards, formwork is installed under the mark of the finishing floor.
-Material - wooden board 50 * 100 mm.
-In the boards, holes should be pre-drilled for the reinforcement pins in increments of 50 cm.
+Formwork is installed along the perimeter of the cards below the finished floor mark.
+Material – wooden board 50*100 mm.
+Holes for reinforcement pins should be pre-drilled in the boards in increments of 50 cm.
 The formwork lines should overlap the pattern of expansion joints.

-If the installation will be carried out along the guides, they are arranged on the basis of metal profiles, or a steel corner 50 * 50 * 3 mm, or a profile pipe 40 * 20 * 2 mm.
+If the installation will be carried out along guides, they are arranged on the basis metal profiles, either a steel angle 50*50*3 mm, or a profile pipe 40*20*2 mm.

-Guide rails are welded to rebar posts with a diameter of 12 mm.
+The guides are welded to reinforcement posts with a diameter of 12 mm.
 Evenness is controlled by an optical level.
-All places where the surface adjoins load-bearing structures pasted over with a damper tape based on polyethylene foam, for example, Izolon 4 mm thick.
+All places where the surface adjoins load-bearing structures are covered with damper tape based on foamed polyethylene, for example, Izolon 4 mm thick.

-Profiles should be treated with engine oil before filling.
+Before filling, the profiles should be treated with engine oil.
 The rough base is moistened with water.

 Reinforcement

-AT concrete floors reinforcement is carried out in accordance with the project, based on the expected loads.
-You can use a welded road mesh with a diameter of 4 mm, a cell size of 20 * 20 cm.
-The material is laid in one layer, overlaps are provided.
-Reinforcement clamps are mounted - chairs to ensure protective layer in 20 mm.
+IN concrete floors reinforcement is carried out in accordance with the design, based on the expected loads.
+You can use welded road mesh with a diameter of 4 mm and a cell size of 20*20 cm.
+The material is laid in one layer, overlapping is provided.
+Reinforcement clamps - chairs - are installed to ensure protective layer at 20 mm.

-All overlaps are fixed with a knitting wire with a diameter of 1.2 mm.
-Overlaps and protective layer are checked.
-Before laying the reinforcing mesh frame on the base, it is recommended to put a polyethylene film.
-This will reduce moisture loss from the concrete mix and provide waterproofing.
+All overlaps are fixed with tying wire with a diameter of 1.2 mm.
+Overlaps and protective layers are monitored.
+Before laying the reinforcing mesh frame on the base, it is recommended to place a polyethylene film.
+This will reduce moisture loss from the concrete mixture and provide waterproofing.

-Upper - mounted on special strip clamps, taking into account gaps in the areas of shrinkage and technological seams.
-For work, strip fixators FP 60-4.0 are taken.
-They are connected to the mesh with a tie wire and provide a protective layer of 25 mm.
+The upper one is mounted on special strip clamps, taking into account gaps in the areas of shrinkage and technological seams.
+For work, use strip clamps FP 60-4.0.
+They are connected to the mesh with a knitting wire and provide a protective layer of 25 mm.

 Concrete laying

-When laying concrete according to the maps, there should not be long technological breaks, that is, more than 60 minutes
+When laying concrete according to maps there should be no long technological breaks, that is, more than 60 minutes

-After the installation of reinforcement and formwork, it is the turn of pouring the concrete mixture.
-The choice of material is based on the type of construction, method of installation and transportation.
-When working on floors, a class not lower than B22.5 is applied.
+After installing the reinforcement and formwork, it is time to pour the concrete mixture.
+The choice of material is based on the type of structure, method of installation and transportation.
+When working on floors, a class of at least B22.5 is used.

-If the area and working conditions do not allow the mixer to drive close to the object, concrete pumps are used.
-With a small amount of work, concrete mixers are used.
-The filling must be continuous, otherwise the risk of cracking is high.
+If the area and working conditions do not allow the mixer to approach the object closely, concrete pumps are used.
+For small jobs, concrete mixers are used.
+Filling must be continuous, otherwise there is a high risk of cracking.

 Leveling and compaction

-Compaction of the solution is carried out by deep vibrators.
-For leveling along the guides, a rule is taken.
+The solution is compacted using deep vibrators.
+To level along the guides, use a rule.
 Work with the surface is carried out in 3 technological approaches.
-If the concrete shrinks, the mortar is added with a shovel in the required quantities.
+If the concrete shrinks, the solution is added with a shovel in the required quantities.

-Control over the correctness of laying is implemented using a level, which corresponds to SNiP 3.04.01-87.
+Control over the correctness of installation is carried out using a level, which complies with SNiP 3.04.01-87.

-If the guides were planted on liquid beacons, they act as deep vibrators and vibrating screeds.
+If the guides were mounted on liquid beacons, they operate with deep vibrators and vibrating laths.
 The work is carried out in 2 working approaches.
-With this technology, plasticity and workability of the solution are required, for which it is recommended to introduce plasticizing additives C-3.
-Concrete is laid and leveled so that the top is slightly above the level of the screed.
-Next, the tool is pulled along liquid beacons.
+This technology requires plasticity and workability of the solution, for which it is recommended to introduce plasticizing additives C-3.
+The concrete is laid and leveled so that the top is slightly higher than the level of the vibrating screed.
+Next, the tool is pulled along the liquid beacons.

-Under the action of vibration, the solution settles to the required level and is leveled.
-But, it is required to ensure that the tool constantly slides over the surface.
-If the material settles below the level, it is added with a shovel.
+Under the influence of vibration, the solution settles to the required level and is leveled.
+But, you need to make sure that the tool constantly slides over the surface.
+If material settles below the level, it is added with a shovel.

 Grout